couple driving in a car

 Here are some factors that determine how much auto insurance could cost:

 • The car you drive: Some cars are more expensive than others to insure.
-Convertibles cost more to insure than sedans.
-And typically, more expensive cars and cars that are often stolen have higher car insurance rates.
+Typically, more expensive cars and cars that are often stolen have higher car insurance rates.

 • Where you live: Living in a high-density area generally means your car insurance will be higher than if you live somewhere rural or less urban.
 There are simply more cars in large cities, which means the chance of an accident is higher.

 • Types of coverage you purchased: As mentioned earlier, all 50 U.S. states require minimum levels of certain coverage types.
-You’ll pay less if you stick with those, but you also won’t be fully protected.
+You’ll pay less if you stick with those, but you may not be fully protected.
 Buying additional coverage gives you more protection, but at a higher cost.

 • Coverage limits: If you purchase additional coverage types, you’ll also select coverage limits for them.
 Again, higher limits provide more protection but cost more.